AlexKoldy/AlexKoldy.github.io/index.md

 As the project began to develop, I started to work as more of an advisor.
 I ensured all design changes were feasible for manufacturing (FDM and SLA printing) and that the mechanism would properly work.
 I also assisted with both the final design, where I found ideal motor placements to compact the design further, and the prototype design, which is currently being physically constructed by my peers at NYU.

 I am also assisting in the development of the the controls system for the physical prototype.
 Together with a peer, I developed a mathematical python simulation to verify the forward and inverse kinematics of both the original published design and our new design.
-Over the break, I will be working on admittance control, as the group has decided to focus on mouth-swabbing application of the mechanism before applying it to humanoids.
+Currently, I am working towards an admittance control algorithm, useful for controlling the position (given some external force) of any components attached to the ball joint.

 ## Humanoid Control
 <p float="center" align="center">